rhregalado/rhregalado.github.io/_pages/about.md

 Welcome to my personal academic space!

 Kumusta!
 My name is Ric.
+I'm a microbial ecologist.
 I recently earned my Masters degree in Molecular Biology and Biotechnology at the <a href="https://nimbb.upd.edu.ph/" target="_blank">National Institute of Molecular Biology and Biotechnology (NIMBB)</a> at the University of the Philippines Diliman (UP Diliman).
 While at the NIMBB, I joined the molecular toxicology group and worked on mining, metals, and microbes.
 You can learn more about our Lab <a href="#" onclick="openLightbox('/files/TOX.png'); return false;">here</a>.

 <div id="lightbox" style="display:none; position:fixed; top:0; left:0; width:100%; height:100%; background:rgba(0,0,0,0.8); z-index:1000;" onclick="closeLightbox()">
   <span style="position:absolute;top:10px;right:20px;font-size:30px;color:white;cursor:pointer;">&times;</span>